ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ting together the following thirty-eight lines
+from thirty-eight English poets.
+The names
 of the author* arc given helow :
 1 —Why all this toil for triumphs of an hour?
 2 —Life&#x27;s a short summer, man a flower.